cassianocaron/calculator/README.md

 ### Features:
 - Calculates a single pair of numbers at a time.
 - Operators are prevent from being pushed if there's any numbers on the screen yet.
-- Decimal button and the plus minus button are also prevent from being pushed twice.
+- Operators, decimal button and the plus minus button are also prevent from being pushed twice.
+- The equals button will only evalute if there's two operands and an operator on the screen.
+- If an invalid expression is typed in, the calculator will throw a **Syntax Error**.
+- Trying to divide by zero, calculate the factorial of a negative number or a decimal number will throw a **Math Error**.
+- Keyboard support will be added soon.

 ### Suported Operations:
 - **Factorial**